-He received his Master of Fine Arts in Cinematography in 1986 from UCLA, the first cinematography degree awarded by the university, and then joined the faculty for three years as head of the First Year Graduate Production Program.
-Thereafter, Professor McDonald served on the faculties of various film schools, including American University, Loyola Marymount University and, from 1992-1997, USC’s School of Cinematic Arts, where he was a senior lecturer in cinematography.
-He returned to the UCLA Department of Film, Television and Digital Media in 1995 as a visiting assistant professor, and was tenured in 1998 as head of cinematography.
+He received his master of fine arts in cinematography in 1986 from the UCLA College of Fine Arts, the first cinematography degree awarded by the university, and then joined the faculty for three years as head of the first-year graduate production program.
+Thereafter, McDonald served on the faculties of various film schools, including American University, Loyola Marymount University and, from 1992-1997, USC’s School of Cinematic Arts, where he was a senior lecturer in cinematography.
+He returned to UCLA TFT's Department of Film, Television and Digital Media in 1995 as a visiting assistant professor, and was tenured in 1998 as head of cinematography.

-As department vice chair for production from 1998-2003, one of Professor McDonald’s major accomplishments was leading the effort, with help from a strategic alliance with Apple Computer, to convert UCLA’s post-production facilities from analog to digital technology.
+As department vice chair for production from 1998-2003, one of McDonald’s major accomplishments was leading the effort, with help from a strategic alliance with Apple Computer, to convert UCLA TFT’s post-production facilities from analog to digital technology.
 This resulted, at the time, in the largest Final Cut Pro fiber-connected network in the country, only to be surpassed by CNN.
-Additionally, Professor McDonald worked with numerous companies, including JVC, Panavision, DTS Sound Systems, Technicolor/VidFilm International Digital, Deluxe Laboratories and FotoKem Industries, in the creation of student product and service awards that allowed UCLA students to complete their projects at a lower cost.
+Additionally, McDonald worked with numerous companies, including JVC, Panavision, DTS Sound Systems, Technicolor/VidFilm International Digital, Deluxe Laboratories and FotoKem Industries, in the creation of student product and service awards that allowed UCLA students to complete their projects at a lower cost.